How Do You Build a Hurricane Resistant House?

 Protecting a building’s roof is vitally important in any high-wind storm.
-That’s because the roof not only protects the occupants and belongings, it’s subject to severe upward stress by varying pressure as wind blows around a building.
+That’s because the roof not only protects the occupants and belongings, it’s subject to severe upward stress by varying pressure as the wind blows around a building.
 What’s needed is to direct the wind’s energy away from the roof and walls, down toward the foundation.
-A range of products are available to anchor typical wooden-roof trusses and rafters firmly to supporting walls, including steel hurricane roof-clips and -plates, and metal tie-down straps.
+A range of products is available to anchor typical wooden-roof trusses and rafters firmly to supporting walls, including steel hurricane roof-clips and -plates, and metal tie-down straps.
 Such upgrades are relatively inexpensive, and with them a typical roof should be better able to withstand most hurricanes and tornadoes.
 Spray polyurethane foam (SPF) is often applied on roof undersides to help prevent air penetration and to function as a “glue” to strengthen roofing components.
 The roof of the Sand Palace house, for instance, received six inches of closed-cell SPF.

 Secure Its Sides

 Regarding walls, newer technologies are proving resilient to extreme weather, while also adhering to sustainable-design principles.
 The goal is to build walls capable of flexing in strong winds without shattering, while keeping out moisture and raising energy efficiency.

 Insulated concrete forms (ICFs) are one increasingly popular building material in storm-prone areas.
 ICFs are interlocking blocks, consisting of foam plastic insulating panels that are filled with concrete on-site.
 The blocks form a solid, impact- and water-resistant structure, while also providing fire resistance and energy-saving insulation.
 An ICF structure helped the Sand Palace on Mexico Beach to resist hurricane winds of over 150 miles per hour.